-Before setting any goals for the New Year it’s essential, in my view, to take time to reflect on and achieve a feeling of completion for the year that has passed.
+Before setting any goals for the New Year it’s essential, in my view, to take time to reflect on and achieve a feeling of completion for the year that’s just passed.

-(1) Make a list of all your achievements from the last year
+(1) Make a list of all your achievements in 2018

-Please don’t under-estimate the significance of completing this step.
+Don’t under-estimate the significance of this step.
 One of the reasons we give up on our goals is because we don’t give ourselves credit for how far we have come.
 We look only at how far we still have to go!

-Review the goals you set for 2017 or, if you didn’t set any, take the major areas of your life (relationship, career, finances, health, etc.) and ask yourself the following four questions for each goal/life area:
+Review the goals you set for 2018.
+If you didn’t set any, take the major areas of your life (relationship, career, finances, health, etc.) and ask yourself the following four questions for each goal/life area: